ymca

 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-To report suspected adverse reactions of chloroquine phosphate pills, contact Sanofi pharmaceutical company or your local FDA.
+To report suspected side effects of Aralen (Chloroquine Phosphate) tablets, contact Sanofi pharmaceutical company or your local FDA.

 Drug interactions: